jason-heiser/tps-angular-coding-challenge/README.md

 Open the command line and `cd` to the `tps-angular-coding-challenge` folder and run  `npm install`.

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Existing Functionality
 In `AppComponent` there is a filtration interface that helps project managers find projects of interest to them.

 Presently it searches for projects by only the `projectName` field.
-If you type `omega` in the search field, you will see only one project: `Project Omega`.
+If you type `omega` in the search field, you will see only one project: `Project Omega`

 The filtration mechanism performs partial string matches and is not case sensitive.